<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1626856382024450&amp;ev=PageView&amp;noscript=1">

 CJP provides opportunities for professionals to gather (virtually) and discuss timely topics, share knowledge, seek advice, and build relationships with colleagues in related professional areas.
 We encourage you to invite your colleagues to join, and welcome your participation to help shape these groups, suggest discussion topics, and ask questions.

-For questions or additional information, contact Brett Lubarsky, Director, Jewish Communal Life.
+For questions or additional information, contact Dara Freedman-Weiss.

 Development Professionals Community of Practice